edwardarchaeology/edwardarchaeology/README.md

-I like to present my projects as writeups on my [github pages website](https://edwardarchaeology.github.io/).
+I like to organize my projects via my consulting website's [portfolio section](https://lelanddataconsulting.com/portfolio).
 Check it out to see some of my work :)